 Plan a future trip.
 Research shows that people are happiest when they are planning a trip.
 In fact, social scientists have found that people are happier when they are planning their vacation than they are when actually on vacation.
-We might not know when we can travel safely and ‘normally’ again, but we do know that short-term happiness can be found planning a fun, future trip to a dream destination.
+We might not know when we can travel safely and ‘normally’ again, but we do know that short-term happiness can be found in planning a fun, future trip to a dream destination.

 Use snail mail.
 Send a letter or postcard once a week to someone you care about.
 Putting a smile on their face will ultimately give you the warm fuzzies and maybe even a response in your own mailbox.
-Plus, what better time to support the USPS?

 Treat your body right.
 Move your body, eat healthily, and prioritize your sleep.
 Negative feelings have a way of taking over and blowing things out of proportion when our bodies are stagnate, tired, and over-sugared.

 Connect on social media...kind of.
 Connecting on social media has its pros and cons.
 Cons if your feed is full of content that encourages doom-scrolling til the wee hours.
 Pros if it provides you a community of others you are connected and safe with.
-This is what we aim for in our Resilient Rebound Facebook Group - a shame and judgment-free zone.
-Come join us and share your best tips for coping with loneliness and commiserate on the current state of dating.